Originally Published: Jan 25, 2018

 - Cover letter with name and contact information of individual filing the document

 - NUANS report if a named corporation is being completed

 The Province has given third party processors the access to file the Articles of Incorporation for you electronically.
-The filing fee tends to be the same as with the Province at $360 however some of the private processors charge in addition above this fee.
+The filing fee tends to be the same as with the Province at $360 however, the private processors charge in addition above this fee.

 When using a processing company, the incorporation transaction is completed online and usually takes individuals only a few minutes to provide the details for their incorporations through a processors website.
-If a NUANS is required, you can request the NUANS report to be completed as you are provided the details of the incorporation.
+If a NUANS is required, you can request the NUANS report to be completed when providing the details of the incorporation.
 When you have provided all of the details, you will receive a receipt and the process begins of completed an electronically completed Articles of Incorporation will begin.
-There is a wide range of additional options available to clients who are electronically completed their incorporation and since a third party is completing the incorporation on your behalf, there is a fee for their services to assist you.
+There is a wide range of additional options available to clients who are electronically completing their incorporation and since a third party is completing the incorporation on your behalf, there is a fee for their services to assist you.